train in terrorist camps

 The KLA members, embraced by the Clinton administration in NATO's 41-day

 bombing campaign to bring Yugoslav President Slobodan Milosevic to the

 Bosnia-Herzegovina and elsewhere, according to newly obtained intelligence

 The reports also show that the KLA has enlisted Islamic terrorists --

 members of the Mujahideen --as soldiers in its ongoing conflict against

 Serbia, and that many already have been smuggled into Kosovo to join the

-Known to its countrymen as the Ushtria Clirimatare e Kosoves, the KLA has as many as
+Known to its countrymen as the Ushtria Clirimatare e Kosoves, the KLA has as

-campaign.
+NATO's continuing bombing campaign.
 The group's leadership, including Agim

 political and military force in the Balkans.